phsengineering/InTheZone-Legacy/README.md

-# VEXRobotics
+# VEXRobotics - Legacy
 Engineering Club code (ROBOTC)

-Latest code commit is the version of the master program that we should be using.
+This team 4001A's code for the VEX Robotics Competition during the 2017-2018 (In the Zone) season.
+This is written in ROBOTC and is designed to work with the ARM7 based Vex Cortex, which has been updated with the new VEX V5 package.

+Use at your own risk.